ClinicalTrials.gov Standard Operating Procedures

-Registration Start Date: The FDA Amendments Act of 2007 required that all trials, regardless of sponsor, initiated after September 27, 2007 or ongoing as of December 26, 2007 must have been registered in full by the later of December 26, 2007 or 21 days after the first patient was enrolled.
+Registration Start Date: The FDA Amendments Act of 2007 required that all trials, regardless of sponsor, initiated after September 27, 2007 or ongoing as of December 26, 2007 must have been registered in full by the later of December 26, 2007 or no later than 21 days after the first patient was enrolled.
 All trials that were ongoing as of September 27, 2007 and do not involve serious or life-threatening conditions must be registered by September 27, 2008.

 Who is responsible for registering a trial?

 The PI is ultimately responsible for determining that registration requirements are met.
 Although some sponsors will do the actual registration work, it is still the PI’s responsibility to ensure that the registration has been accomplished and is accurate.
 Before enrolling subjects, every PI should ask the study’s sponsor, “Is this study fully registered?”
 If the sponsor responds affirmatively, PIs should personally check ClinicalTrials.gov to ensure that the trial has been registered.

 The following types of trials will need to be registered by the PI:

 - NIH-sponsored trials should be registered by the PI.

 - Investigator-initiated trials (for which industry has supplied drug or grant funds) should normally be registered by the PI.